hangvtran/LLM-Trend/README.md

 - Which companies are leading the race
 - How long organizations have been investing in LLM development

-Custom **calculated fields** were created to measure years invested, identify the largest models, and enable **parameter-driven interactivity**.

 ---

 ##  Objective